Pyridinium Chlorochromate (PCC)

 Chlorochromic acid can by prepared by the dissolution of chromium trioxide in 6 M aq. hydrochloric acid.
 Addition of pyridine gives pyridinium chlorochromate as orange crystals.

-The properties of PCC can be compared with those of PDC: it is not particularly hygroscopic, is stable, commercial available and can be stored.
+The properties of PCC can be compared with those of PDC: it is not particularly hygroscopic, is stable, commercially available and can be stored.
 PCC is soluble in many organic solvents, and especially dichloromethane at room temperature has been used in most cases, whereas DMF promotes the over-oxidation of primary alcohols into carboxylic acids.

 PCC is more acidic than PDC, but acid-labile compounds can be oxidized in the presence of sodium acetate or other buffers such as carbonates.
 Another drawback is the formation of viscous materials that complicate product isolation.
 Addition of Celite, powdered molecular sieves or magnesium sulfate to PCC oxidation reaction mixtures can simplify the work-up, because the reduced chromium salts and other reagent-derived byproducts are deposited onto these solids, which can then be readily removed by filtration.